 One Time Bailout or Repeat Requester?

-If someone who racks up a ton of credit card debt gets trapped in high-interest payday loans, and can’t even live paycheck to paycheck without acquiring more debt in between pay periods…this person may not pay you back because they clearly haven’t developed the money savvy skills to control their own spending.
+If someone who racks up a ton of credit card debt gets trapped in high-interest payday loans and can’t even live paycheck to paycheck without acquiring more debt in between pay periods…this person may not pay you back because they clearly haven’t developed the money-savvy skills to control their own spending.

 Automatically turning down someone’s plea for financial help is difficult for most people, so examine your options before responding to their request.
 If a loved one is dealing with a life emergency that they couldn’t have anticipated, you could offer to set up a GoFundMe for them if you don’t personally have the money to help them at the moment.

-If someone seems to be broke or “on the brink” all the time (they’ll probably speak with emotionally-charged urgency when hitting you up for money), then you have a few options: set up a system of repayment (e.g., a contract), offer them non-monetary resources (job websites, food stamp application, carpooling opportunities to their job, etc.), or flat-out tell them “no”.
+If someone seems to be broke or “on the brink” all the time (they’ll probably speak with emotionally charged urgency when hitting you up for money), then you have a few options: set up a system of repayment (e.g., a contract), offer them non-monetary resources (job websites, food stamp application, carpooling opportunities to their job, etc.), or flat-out tell them “no”.

 Why Do They Need the Money?

 Life is hard, and sometimes a person may genuinely have the worst possible luck befall them.
-Maybe they just lost their job and medical bills are devouring their savings while their landlord is jacking up rent prices all at the same time.
+Maybe they just lost their job, and medical bills are devouring their savings while their landlord is jacking up rent prices all at the same time.

-If you know someone struggles with an addiction – whether it’s drugs, alcohol, gambling, or any number of costly addictions – refer them to someone who can help instead of giving them money.
+If you know someone who struggles with an addiction – whether it’s drugs, alcohol, gambling, or any number of costly addictions – refer them to someone who can help instead of giving them money.
 Here are a few resources:

 - Gambling addiction